snowplow/snowplowanalytics.com/_posts/2018-07-15-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 2. Eventual consistency check delays
 3. Improved failure messages, showing possible resolution steps
 4. Timestamps for all messages, so operator would be able to figure out what step takes most of the time
-5. List of timestamped and truncated `COPY INTO` statements in `stdout` (won't be printed by EmrEtlRunner, but will be present in EMR logs)
+5. List of timestamped and truncated `COPY INTO` statements in `stdout` (won't be printed by EmrEtlRunner, but be present in EMR logs)

 <h2 id="logging">4.
 Processing manifest</h2>

-Another big new feature of this release is introduction of processing manifest.
+Another big new feature of this release is introduction of Snowplow Processing Manifest.

-Processing manifest is
+Snowplow Processing Manifest is a library and journal allowing jobs to keep record of all significant steps in pipeline,.
+It is designed as a very generic mechanism independent from backend and target database.
+Currently only AWS DynamoDB is available as backend and only Redshift (through RDB Shredder and Loader) supported as target database, however similar mechanism is used in [Snowplow Snowflake Loader][snowflake-loader-post] and we have plans to migrate Snowflake Loader to exact same format of manifest in order to make processing an universal glue between pipeline components.

+Most important features of manifest include:

+* Track of all shredded types in a folders in order to skip S3 consistency check delays
+* Track of all RDB Shredder and Loader runs with their respective timestamps and exit statuses
+* Locking mechanism preventing double-loading and race conditions

+Right now processing manifest in RDB Loader is considered beta and not necessary needs to be enabled in order to use RDB Loader.

+Stay tuned for more information on processing manifest and how to use it along with its official announcement.

-<h2 id="other">2.
-Other changes</h2>
+<h2 id="other">5.
+Other improvements</h2>

 * RDB Shredder with enabled cross-batch deduplication does not automatically create DynamoDB event manifest anymore
 * Fixed a bug, where Loader would fail in JDBC password could be interpreted as invalid regular expression

-<h2 id="upgrading">3.
+<h2 id="upgrading">6.
 Upgrading</h2>

-If you are using RDB Loader to load events into Redshift or Postgres, you'll need to update your EmrEtlRunner configuration to the following:
+If you are using EmrEtlRunner, you'll need to update your `config.yml` file:

 {% highlight yaml %}
 storage: